StephenLingham/notes/code/useful-git-commands.md

 - `git clean -xdf` - Deletes all files and directories that aren't tracked as part of the repo. `-x` includes files even if they're ignored by .gitignore. `-d` includes directories. `-f` is force.
 This is the "nuke everything" command, similar to doing a fresh clone.
 - `git reset --soft HEAD~1` - Go back in time by one commit. `--soft` means that the changes from the most recent commit will be staged.
 - `git stash push --staged -m "some message"` - Creates a stash just with files that are staged
+- `git config --global push.default current` - Makes it so that branches created locally will automatically create a remote branch when pushed if a remote branch doesn't already exist